ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 The SUT control adapter manages all the control functions of the test suites that are not associated with the protocol.
-For example, the setup and tear down are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
+For example, the setup and teardown are managed through the SUT control adapter (that is, enabling or disabling the asynchronous RPC notification on the SUT).
 The SUT control adapter is designed to work with the Microsoft implementation of the SUT.
 However, it is configurable to allow the test